 In languages like English, a wh-subject is deviant in-situ if it depends on a preceding wh-item (Haider 2010, sect.
 3.4).
-This is what rules out the examples in (6).
-In Generative Grammar, Chomsky (1973) ruled out such constructions by means of the Superiority condition.
+This is what rules out the examples in (6).3 In Generative Grammar, Chomsky (1973) ruled out such constructions by means of the Superiority condition4.
 In the Minimalist Program, the constraint has been replaced by a constraint on derivations, viz. a Minimal-Link or Shortest-Move condition.
 Wh-subjects in situ as in (6) are not deviant because another wh-item has been fronted.
-They are ungrammatical because a wh-operator in a specposition cannot be dependent on a c-commanding wh-operator, independent of movement (see the discussion of example (9) below).
+They are ungrammatical because a wh-operator in a speci.
+Where did who go?